This post may contain affiliate links. Please read our disclosure policy.

-If you love chili but you’re looking for something a little bit different, you’ll flip for this white chicken chili recipe.
-It uses ground chicken, cannellini beans, corn, and freshly squeezed lime juice to form the base of a hearty and flavorful meal.
+If you love hearty chili but you’re looking for something a little bit different, you’ll flip for this white bean chicken chili recipe.
+My kids request this, along with my Taco Soup Recipe, all winter long!

-Even better?
-It’s on the table in well under an hour, and the chili freezes beautifully, so you can have a quick dinner another time.
+And I love this recipe too because it’s on the table in well under an hour and the chili freezes beautifully, so we can have a quick and delicious dinner another time.
 That’s a weeknight win!

-• Yellow onion – Onions are a must in any chili recipe!
+• Aromatics – Onions are a must in any chili recipe and garlic helps create a nice base flavor.

 • Ground spices – Cumin and smoked paprika for a nice smoky undertone.

-• Cannellini beans – You can also use navy beans or white kidney beans.
+• Cannellini beans – I love cannellini bean chili, but you can also use another type of canned beans like navy beans, white kidney beans, or great northern beans.

-• Frozen corn – Fresh corn works well too!
+• Frozen corn – Fresh sweet corn works well too when it’s in season.

 • Lime juice – Use freshly squeezed lime juice if possible!